Canon 20D vs Panasonic GX80

 An illustration of the physical size and weight of the Canon 20D and the Panasonic GX80 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 20D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (43 percent) than the Canon 20D.
 Moreover, the GX80 is substantially lighter (45 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the GX80 are weather-sealed.